 If medications are causing the problem, your health care provider may recommond switching or stopping the medicine (if possible).
 A full recovery is possible if this can be done.

 If the problem is not addressed and treated, the following may occur:

 - Marital stress

 If you and your partner are trying to get pregnant, sperm may have to be collected using other methods because of the lack of ejaculation.

 Calling your health care provider

-Healthy attitudes toward sexuality and one's own genitals helps prevent delayed ejaculation.
-It is also vitally important to realize that you cannot will a sexual response, just as you cannot will yourself to go to sleep or to perspire.
-The harder one tries to have a certain sexual response, the more it becomes inhibited.
+Having a healthy attitude about your sexuality and genitals helps prevent delayed ejaculation.
+Realize that you cannot force yourself to have a sexual response, just as you cannot force yourself to go to sleep or to perspire.
+The harder you try to have a certain sexual response, the harder it becomes to respond.